Nuru Solar-Hybrid Mini Grids

 The ESIA studies for Nuru sites have concluded that air, water and soil pollution during construction and operation is expected to be minor and can be easily controlled through successful implementation of the pollution prevention measures.
 The pollution prevention measures indicated in the ESIAs include the use of proper equipment, vehicle and roads maintenance, timely dust suppression measures, speed restriction, etc.

 Wastewater will be minimal during the construction of the Bunia, Kindu, and Goma 2 plants.
 Wastewater from construction activities will include temporary sanitary facilities, stormwater and drainage over potentially contaminated areas (e.g., concrete batching/ mixing areas and equipment storing areas).
-As per the ESAP, Nuru will develop a stormwater management plan which will be a part of the ESMS.
+Nuru has developed an effluents management plan as part of the ESMS.

 According to the ESIA, construction waste will primarily consist of wood residues, pallets and packaging material, metal scraps, and domestic waste.
 The main source of air emissions during the construction phase relates to dust emissions as a result of vegetation clearance, earthmoving equipment and the transportation of building materials, construction equipment, transformers, cables, solar panels etc.

 During operations, wastewater will comprise of on-site sanitary facilities and run off from panel cleaning activities.
-Sanitary facilities at the existing sites (Goma 1 and Beni) are connected to on-site septic tanks which are serviced by a certified contractor.
+Sanitary facilities at Goma 1 are connected to on-site septic tanks which are serviced by a certified contractor.
 The amount of water used for cleaning is insignificant and is drained directly to the ground.
 As no sewage collection network is expected at any of the sites, a septic system will be used, designed and installed in accordance with local regulations and the WBG EHS Guidelines to prevent any hazards to public health or contamination of land, surface or groundwater.

 Mineral insulating oils will be used to cool transformers in operations phase.
 In addition, diesel fuel used for back up diesel generators will be stored at each site.
 These materials will be handled by trained personnel to ensure that manufacturers’ recommendations are strictly followed.
 Provision of secondary containment, drip trays or other overflow and spill containment measures will be implemented in designated areas.
 Vegetation control will be carried out manually without any pesticide use.
 Hazardous material will also include broken solar panels.
-As a part of the ESMS, Nuru will develop a Hazardous Substance Management Plan (as per the ESAP).
-The waste management system described above will include used hazardous materials and will address issues linked to waste minimization, generation, transport, disposal, and monitoring.
+As a part of the ESMS, Nuru has developed a hazardous materials management plan.
+The waste management system described above includes used hazardous materials and will address issues linked to waste minimization, generation, transport, disposal, and monitoring.

 PS4: Community Health, Safety and Security